 Learn more: Audubon Park

 East End Market is home to numerous merchants, most of which focus on artisanal food.
-You’ll also discover several standalone eateries that make the area a dessert-lover’s dream, such as P Is for Pie Bake Shop, Blue Bird Bake Shop and Kelly’s Homemade Ice Cream.
+You’ll also discover several standalone eateries that make the area a dessert-lover’s dream, such as The Salty Donut, P Is for Pie Bake Shop and Kelly’s Homemade Ice Cream.
 (And that’s in addition to Gideon’s Bakehouse at East End Market!)

 Learn more: Orlando Restaurants

-Sample craft beers at Redlight, Redlight, sing your heart out at Big Daddy’s Roadhouse karaoke bar, or opt for an array of fine wines and liquors at Stardust Video & Coffee.
+Sample craft beers at Redlight, Redlight, sing your heart out at Big Daddy’s Orlando karaoke bar, or opt for an array of fine wines and liquors at Stardust Video & Coffee.

 Learn more: Orlando Nightlife & Entertainment